JudahLevin/UATXcavators/Beyblade results.md

 So, $\tau = .008 \pm .003\text{Nm}$

-Now, we can do the same experiment for another cutter head type and compare the breakaway torque to determine cutter head efficiency.
+Now, we can do the same experiment for another cutter head type and compare the breakaway torque to determine the cutter head efficiency.